robrix/NSFastEnumeration-or-Consequences/NSFastEnumeration or Consequences.md

 # NSFastEnumeration or Consequences

-- what it is
+- what & why it is
-- why it exists
 - how (and when) to call it
 - how (and when) to implement it
-- its limitations, and what you can do about them
+- its limitations, and to do about them

 ## What it is (10min)